hieuvt29/hieuvt29.github.io/index.md

 ---
 Jun.
 2017 – Jun.
 2019 | Undergraduate research assistant at Data Science Lab, School of Information and Communication Technology, HUST
 ---
 Aug.
 2014 – Mar.
 2019 | Student at Hanoi University of Science and Technology (HUST).
-I graduated one semester earlier than the standard program with an Excellence Degree of Engineer in Information Systems
+I graduated one semester earlier than the five-year standard program with an Excellence Degree of Engineer in Information Systems

 " | split: '---'
 %}